-The Bank maintains a 'small trading book' (current Risk Appetite limits are well within CRR article 94 requirements of under 5% of total assets and under GBP 44m).
+The Bank maintains a 'small trading book' (current Risk Appetite limits are well within CRR article 94 requirements of under 5% of total assets and under GB£ 44m).

-The book consists of financial instruments (as of 31st December 2021 this was just bonds) held with trading intent to make profits and to have a limited stock of bonds.
+The book consists of financial instruments, which were entirely bonds at the reporting date, and which were held with trading intent to make profits.